ctrapnell/genome551/index.md

 ### Thanos and Maniatis  Cell  83:1091-100 (1995) [\[pdf\]](pdfs/thanos_maniatis.pdf)
 _One of the first systematic descriptions of the fine structure of enhancer._

-1. Describe the experiments in Figs. 3 and 4 and how these led to the proposed “enhanceosome” structure.
+1. Describe the experiments in Figsure 3 and 4 and how these led to the proposed “enhanceosome” structure.
 2. What evidence do they provide for cooperativity between the constituent regulatory elements within the enhanceosome?
 3. What experiments suggest the existence of protein-protein interactions between NFkB and other components?
 ------